MarkWieczorek/mapmanager/_posts/2015-04-19-stack-browser.md

 The stack browser is the main starting point for using Map Manager.
 The stack browser provides an interface to load and browse folders of .tif [stacks][3].

-The list on the left is a list of loaded folders, each folder has a list of stacks.
-The list on the right shows the stacks in the selected folder.
-Select a folder on the left and the list on the right will show the individual stacks within that folder.
+The list on the left is a list of loaded folders.
+Select a folder (on the left) and the list on the right will show the individual stacks within that folder.
 Double click a stack to open a [stack][3] window.

 ### Loading stacks

-#### Generic Import

-The **Load Tiff Folder** button loads a folder of single-channel .tif stacks.
-Once loaded, the following should be filled in for each stack

- 1. The stack scale can be automatically set for all imported stacks using the **um/pixel** x/y and z fields.
-This assumes all stacks in a folder have the same scale.
-The scale of individual stacks can then be set in the [stack][stack] window using keyboard shit+p.
- 2. If the source .tif stack are multi-channel stacks, see [bAlignBatch][5] for a Fiji plugin to pre-process .tif stacks into ch1/ch2 file pairs.
+#### Load Tiff Folder

+Load a folder of single channel .tif files from hard-drive.
+If these .tif files have been converted with one of the [Map Manager Fiji plugins][10], the voxel size, date, and time should be correctly set.

 #### ScanImage Import

 The **Load ScanImage Folder** loads a folder of ScanImage .tif stacks.